Samith Pich on Being a Successful 6 Figure Digital Affiliate Marketer

 I read constantly.
 I usually have 2-3 books on the go at anyone time.

-My current favourite book is Essentialism: The Disciplined Pursuit of Less by Greg McKeown.
-It’s an inspiring but also laser focused book that furthers the discourse on Pareto’s 80/20 rule, minimalism, purpose, and stoic philosophy.
+My current favorite business book is Essentialism: The Disciplined Pursuit of Less by Greg McKeown.
+It is an inspiring but also laser focused book that furthers the discourse on Pareto’s 80/20 rule, minimalism, purpose, and stoic philosophy.

 - Create a digital agency and digital school start up